Selected Past Museum Exhibits Since 1988

 Out of Boxes, Trunks & Drawers: A Museum Collection is Revisited (featuring the Founding Collection of the Marian Powers Winchester Estate)

-This exhibit re-introduced the Dr. Everett & Marian Wright Powers to the public with selections from their home.
+This exhibit re-introduced the Dr. Everett & Marian Wright Powers to the public with selections from their home and professional life.

 October 2013: Maple Leaf Festival Quilt Show

 Mid-Nov. to mid-Dec.
 2013: Phillip Joslen Collection; Judge Joseph Perkins and son Marlin Perkins Collection; and Christmas Greetings 1940s-1960s.

 2012 (Due to major renovations, several smaller exhibits were presented)

 Father and Son Go to War: William Wilberforce Wright & Curtis Wright featuring Civil War documents and photographs for the 150th observation of the U S Civil War.

 Maple Leaf Quilt Show: Stories of History, Art & Politics in Cloth

 In honor of the 150th Anniversary of the Battle of Carthage, the museum hosted the Missouri State Archives Traveling Exhibit: Divided Loyalties - Missouri During the Civil War

 Symbols of Collective Memory: Photographic Survey of Missouri Courthouse Architecture courtesy of Missouri Alliance of Historic Preservation and The Sheldon Art Gallery of St. Louis, Missouri.
 Was based on Dennis Weiser's book Missouri Courthouses: Building Memories on the Square.
 The 1895 Jasper County Courthouse Quilt was part of this temporay display.
 Weisner's book can be consulted at the Powers Museum Reference Library.